 PUBLICATION: Concocting the Magic Elixir: Successful grant application writing in Dissemination and Implementation Research

 Our faculty have published an article about their experiences with D&I grant writing.
+Our thanks to the writers at BestWritingService.com for their exceptional editing and spell checks.
 Check out the publication below:

 Background: This paper reports core competencies for dissemination and implementation (D&I) grant application writing and provides tips for writing a successful proposal.
 Methods: Two related phases were used to collect the data: a card sorting process among D&I researchers and an expert review among a smaller set of researchers.
 Card sorting was completed by 123 respondents.
 In the second phase, a series of grant application writing tips were developed based on the combined 170 years of grant review experience of the writing team.
 Results: The card sorting resulted in 12 core competencies for D&I grant application writing that covered the main sections in a grant application to the US National Institutes of Health: (a) specific aims that provide clear rationale, objectives, and an overview of the research plan; (b)significance that frames and justifies the importance of a D&I question; (c) innovation that articulates novel products and new knowledge; and (d) approach that uses a relevant D&I model, addresses measurement and the D&I context, and includes an analysis plan well-tied to the aims and measures.
 Conclusions: Writing a successful D&I grant application is a skill that can be learned with experience and attention to the core competencies articulated in this paper.